locchh/cobtran/docs/cobol_syntax.md

 ### Divisions

-- ✅ IDENTIFICATION DIVISION
+- ✅ IDENTIFICATION DIVISION – Describes metadata about the program, such as its name, author, and creation date.
-- ✅ ENVIRONMENT DIVISION
+- ✅ ENVIRONMENT DIVISION – Specifies the system-dependent aspects of the program, including input/output device details.
-- ✅ DATA DIVISION
+- ✅ DATA DIVISION – Declares the data structures and storage areas used by the program.
-- ✅ PROCEDURE DIVISION
+- ✅ PROCEDURE DIVISION – Contains the executable code or logic of the program.

 ### Sections

 #### Identification Division
-- ✅ PROGRAM-ID
+- ✅ PROGRAM-ID– Names the program and acts as its identifier.
-- ✅ AUTHOR
+- ✅ AUTHOR – Documents the name of the person who wrote the program.
-- ✅ INSTALLATION
+- ✅ INSTALLATION – Describes the system or organization where the program was developed or is intended to run.
-- ✅ DATE-WRITTEN
+- ✅ DATE-WRITTEN – Indicates when the program was created.
-- ✅ DATE-COMPILED
+- ✅ DATE-COMPILED – States the last compilation date of the program.
-- ✅ SECURITY
+- ✅ SECURITY – Provides security classification or comments related to the program’s use or handling.

 #### Environment Division
-- ✅ CONFIGURATION SECTION
+- ✅ CONFIGURATION SECTION – Defines hardware and software environment details (e.g., source/computer system).
-- ✅ INPUT-OUTPUT SECTION
+- ✅ INPUT-OUTPUT SECTION – Declares external files/devices and how they are to be handled.
-- ✅ FILE-CONTROL
+- ✅ FILE-CONTROL – Lists the files that the program will use and their access methods.
-- ✅ I-O-CONTROL
+- ✅ I-O-CONTROL – Controls the input-output operations such as buffering strategies.

 #### Data Division
-- ✅ FILE SECTION
+- ✅ FILE SECTION – Declares the structure of external files used in the program.
-- ✅ WORKING-STORAGE SECTION
+- ✅ WORKING-STORAGE SECTION – Defines temporary variables and data structures used during execution.
-- ✅ LINKAGE SECTION
+- ✅ LINKAGE SECTION – Defines parameters passed between the main program and called subprograms (used for inter-program communication).

 ## Data Types and Descriptions

 ### Data Items

-- ✅ Level numbers (01-49, 66, 77, 88)
+- ✅ Level numbers (01-49, 66, 77, 88) – Indicate the hierarchy of data items in the Data Division; 01 typically defines a group item, 77 is for standalone items, 66 is for RENAMES, and 88 defines condition names.
-- ✅ Group items
+- ✅ Group items – A data item that contains other items (like a struct or record); declared with level number 01 or higher.
-- ✅ Elementary items
+- ✅ Elementary items – The smallest indivisible data item (i.e., does not contain other items); used to hold individual values.
-- ✅ REDEFINES clause
+- ✅ REDEFINES clause – Allows multiple data definitions to share the same memory area, supporting different interpretations of the same data.
-- ✅ OCCURS clause
+- ✅ OCCURS clause – Used to define arrays or tables by specifying how many times a data item repeats.
-- ✅ VALUE clause
+- ✅ VALUE clause – Assigns a default or initial value to a data item when the program begins execution.
-- ✅ PICTURE/PIC clause
+- ✅ PICTURE/PIC clause – Describes the data type, size, and format of the variable (e.g., numeric, alphanumeric).
-- ✅ Basic data types (numeric, alphanumeric)
+- ✅ Basic data types (numeric, alphanumeric) – COBOL supports simple data types like numbers (with or without signs/decimals) and character strings.

 - ⚠️ Complex data types (partial support)

 ### PICTURE Clause Symbols

-- ✅ 9 - Numeric
+- ✅ 9 - Numeric – Numeric digit placeholder; each 9 represents a position for one digit.
-- ✅ A - Alphabetic
+- ✅ A - Alphabetic – Alphabetic character placeholder; accepts only letters.
-- ✅ X - Alphanumeric
+- ✅ X - Alphanumeric – Alphanumeric character placeholder; accepts letters, digits, and symbols.
-- ✅ V - Implied decimal point
+- ✅ V - Implied decimal point – Implied decimal point; does not occupy space in memory but affects how numbers are interpreted.
-- ✅ S - Sign
+- ✅ S - Sign ; specifies whether the value is positive or negative.
-- ✅ Z - Leading zero suppression
+- ✅ Z - Leading zero suppression – Suppresses leading zeros in numeric display.
 - ✅ . - Actual decimal point
 - ✅ + - Sign
 - ✅ - - Sign